Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 where

 which also transforms like a triplet of SU(2), with the U(1) charge opposite to that of $\chi$.
 The 2-dimensional and 3-dimensional representations of the SU(2) generators are denoted by $\frac12\tau_a$ and $t_a$ respectively.
-One may note that these generators are in the spherical basis, as discussed in Appendix \ref{app:sb}, \3Eqs{sb.t0}{sb.t+-}{sb.tau}, and in general not hermitian.
+One may note that these generators are in the spherical basis, as discussed in Appendix \ref{app:sb}, \3Eqs{sb.t0}{sb.t+-}{sb.tau}, and all of them are not hermitian.
+Their hermiticity property is summarized in \Eqn{sb.Tdag}.
 A comparison with earlier notations, {\em e.g.} in Ref.\ \cite{Keeshan:2018ypw}, has been presented in Appendix \ref{a:cor}.
+Other possible gauge-invariant combinations of four scalar multiplets can be written as linear combinations of those appearing in \Eqn{gm.V16}.

-This potential will be useful for us for subsequent discussion, but this does not respect CS.
+This potential will be useful for us for subsequent discussion, but it does not guarantee equal VEVs of $\chi$ and $\xi$ and therefore the $W$-mass terms are not degenerate.
 In order to have a CS-invariant potential, Georgi and Machacek used a curtailed potential with 9 parameters, obtained by putting 7 conditions on the parameters of \Eqn{gm.V16}.
 We divide these conditions into two categories, for reasons to be explained in Section~\ref{s:eGM}.
 In the first category, there are four constraints:

 The other category has three constraints, which are:

 With these identifications, the GM potential can be written in the form

 where $\Phi$ and $X$ are two matrices defined as